 You can read my disclosure policy here.

 Last year I decided to take a different direction from our usual homeschool bible routine.
-I was soon to be teaching three young kids the following school year, my goal was to find something I could use with the three of them together and keep my toddler a bit interested as well.
+I was soon to be teaching three young kids the following school year so I needed to simplify.
+My goal was to find something I could use with the three of them together and keep my toddler a bit interested as well.
 For years while my kids were small, we had spent time each morning going through beloved bible stories, but they were beginning to grow up and I could sense they were hungry for more.

 Faced with deep spiritual questions from small kids looking for answers, I knew it was time to explore some of those questions together and I was hoping to find a curriculum that would help me along.
 I’d been through some dry homeschool bible curriculum as a homeschooled kid myself and was hoping to steer away from anything that may lull my kids back to sleep over our morning time studies.

 As I browsed our local homeschool convention vendor hall through a staggering level of options, Apologia’s What We Believe series stood out to me immediately.
 What We Believe was not only going to help answer these questions about God my kids were asking, it was going to prepare them to defend their faith and own it in their own hearts.